Vocal effort

 Vocal effort is a quantity varied by speakers when adjusting to an increase or decrease in the communication distance.
 The communication distance is the distance between the speaker and the listener.
-Vocal effort is a subjective physiological quantity, and is mainly dependent on subglottal pressure, vocal fold tension and jaw opening.
+Vocal effort is a subjective physiological quantity, and is mainly dependent on subglottal pressure, vocal fold tension, and jaw opening.
 Vocal effort is different from sound pressure.
-To measure vocal effort, listeners are asked to rate the distance between speaker and addressee.
+To measure vocal effort, listeners are asked to rate the distance between the speaker and the addressee.